sheeeng/getting-started-with-kernel-based-virtual-machine-presentation/PITCHME.md

 ### Why Virtual Machines Called Domain?
 (Part 1/2)

 - `Domain0` is the first domain started by the hypervisor at boot, and will be running a Linux OS.
-This domain is privileged: it may access the hardware and can run the XenControlTools that manage other domains.
+This domain is privileged: it may access the hardware and can run the tools that manage other domains.

 <!--
 Some speaker notes here that might be useful.